 But if you don’t have the urge to experiment, then I suggest you don’t bother as the evidence we do have suggests that cucumber is a pretty poor vegetable.
 There are testimonials in favour, but a lot of the reviewers seem to be more in love with the cucumber smell of the products rather than the actual effects of them.

-Your best option is to stick to a classic natural acne treatment like honey or aloe vera, as they have far more verified benefits.
+Your best option is to stick to a classic natural acne treatment like honey, grapeseed oil or sea buckthorn oil, as they have far more verified benefits.
 Even most food peels will work a lot better as they are often rich in nutrients (like the potato peel).

 To conclude, cucumbers may work but they probably do not live up to the hype.